-Previous guidelines and past examinations for substantive component are posted online at sph.unc.edu/epid/epid-student-central/.
-Click on the "Exams" tab.
+Previous guidelines and past examinations for substantive component are posted online on the Students webpage.
+Click on the "Exams" link.

 Timing

 Given the qualifying nature of this examination, the Doctoral Qualifying Examination should be taken before work on doctoral research is begun.
 Both the Methods and Substantive components must be completed satisfactorily for a student to continue in the doctoral program.